ekaestle/pysurf96aa/README.md

 This package is for Python 2 and Python 3.

-Prerequisits are numpy and a Fortran77 compiler, like GNU GCC.
+Prerequisites are numpy and a Fortran77 compiler, like GNU GCC.

 ```
 sudo python setup.py install